 - Treatment recommendations are aimed at maximizing functioning and minimizing distress.

 Clinic Entry Requirements

-- Carries or carried in the past a medical diagnosis which relates to brain functioning in some way.
+- Known or suspected medical/neurological condition that relates to CNS functioning in some way.
 For example:

 - Chromosomal/genetic abnormalities or suspected influence

 - Infectious history (e.g., meningitis, sepsis, toxic exposure or elevations, etc)

 - Cerebral palsy